Responsibility Troll, Meet the Angel of Responsibility

 As human animals—particularly if we’re female human animals–our bodies are genetically programmed to be responsible.
 This is Nature’s way of ensuring the propagation of the species, of making sure we’ll take care of our children through the long years it takes for them to grow to maturity and be able to survive in the wilds of the world.

 It’s this Responsibility Troll that brings my whole being into a state of instant alert when I hear a child’s panicked voice calling: “Mommy!” at my local grocery store.
 Even though my sons are grown men, happily living their own lives, that cry of “Mommy!” raises the atavistic hackles of my body.
-My heart beats a quickstep and adrenalin surges through my arteries.
-Mommy is ready to leap into action—to protect, shelter, comfort, respond to a child’s distress.
+My heart beats a quickstep and adrenaline surges through my arteries.
+Mommy is ready to leap into action-to protect, shelter, comfort, respond to a child’s distress.

 Because the Responsibility Troll is a body energy, you can’t will it away—it has its own purpose, its reason for being.
 To function effectively, we must understand its nature, honor it, and negotiate a working relationship with it.